lidickson1/Alchemy2/resources/docs.md

 ##### Shorthand Combination

-The shorthand combination is a shorthand way of describing multiple combinations into one object.
+The shorthand combination is a shorthand for describing multiple combinations into one object.
 Order matters for this type of combination.

 ```json
 {